The Odd Couple (2015 TV series): Development and filming

 Matthew Perry was a fan of The Odd Couple, particularly the 1968 film version, which served as the main source of inspiration for the revived series.
 Perry had been pitching the idea to the networks since the late 2000s, expecting the show for 2010.
-However, executives passed on it, and Perry turned into another production, NBC's Go On which was canceled after one season.
+However, executives passed on it, and Perry turned into another production, NBC's Go On which was cancelled after one season.
 Thereafter, Perry began concentrating on his pet project once again, being finally picked up by CBS in late 2013.

-Perry and Danny Jacobson began developing the updated take on Neil Simon's classic as a multi-camera comedy at the network.
+Perry and Danny Jacobson began developing the updated take on Neil Simon's original as a multi-camera comedy at the network.
 Perry and Jacobson co-wrote the CBS Television Studios-based half-hour, with Perry attached to play the Oscar role.
 Carl Beverly and Sarah Timberman of Timberman-Beverly Productions and Eric Tannenbaum and Kim Tannenbaum of The Tannenbaum Co. served as executive producers on the project, which had a penalty attached.
 On February 25, 2014, CBS ordered a pilot co-written by Perry and Joe Keenan.
 On May 9, 2014, CBS ordered the pilot to series for a 13-episode season scheduled for a mid-season premiere.

 On May 11, 2015, the series was renewed for a second season of 13 episodes which premiered on April 7, 2016, and concluded on May 23, 2016.

 On October 31, 2016, CBS announced that the fourth episode of the third season would pay tribute to the late Garry Marshall, creator of the original TV version in 1970.
 Marshall previously guest starred in the second season of the current series as Oscar's father, Walter.
 The series' third season concluded on January 30, 2017, with no additional episodes ordered.

 On April 10, 2017, Matthew Perry tweeted, "My face on the Odd Couple stage door has been painted over with green paint.
 I think it's safe to assume that we have been cancelled. #subtle".
-On May 15, 2017, CBS officially canceled the show after three seasons.
+On May 15, 2017, CBS officially cancelled the show after three seasons.